petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 new grad students will be able to pick it up quickly and evolve it into their own project.

+If we think about the most time consuming parts of the research process...
+- The feedback cycle between creating an artifact, getting comments, then applying them?

+Release early and release often

+Eliminate the waste of needing to think about what process needs to be run as a consequence of what change.
+"What do I need to do to make my project consistent?"

 ## Tactics for Continuous Reproducibility

 Of course I can't write an article without pushing the stuff I've been building to solve these problems...

+To make it easier for your collaborators to get started, you can use a dev container.

 ## CI/CD: What is it?